Samson-Ludo/crunchybread-gatsby-graphql/README.md

 # Crunchy Bread

-This is and e-commerce web app built with Gatsby, an ecosystem of React, GRAPHQL and Node js.
+This is and e-commerce web app built with Gatsby, an ecosystem of React, GraphQL and Node js.
-I also used Cloudinary API and SnipCart ALL.
+I also used Cloudinary API and SnipCart API.